Cultural diversity in Puerto Rico

-Other factors, such as the Great Depression and World War II, contributed to the large migration of Puerto Ricans to the United States mainland.
+Other factors, such as the Great Depression and World War II, contributed to the large migration of Puerto Ricans to the United States.
 Many Puerto Ricans married with non-Hispanics and had children of Puerto Rican descent who were inscribed with non-Hispanic surnames.

-Since 2007, the Government of Puerto Rico has been issuing "Certificates of Puerto Rican Citizenship" to anyone born in Puerto Rico or to anyone born outside of Puerto Rico with at least one parent who was born in Puerto Rico.
+Since 2007, the Government of Puerto Rico has been issuing certificates of Puerto Rican citizenship to anyone born in Puerto Rico or to anyone born outside of Puerto Rico with at least one parent who was born in Puerto Rico.
 Puerto Rican citizenship was first legislated by the United States Congress in Article 7 of the Foraker Act of 1900 and later recognized in the Constitution of Puerto Rico.
 Puerto Rican citizenship existed before the U.S. takeover of the islands of Puerto Rico and continued afterwards.

 The contributions made by non-Hispanics to music, art, literature language, cuisine, religion and heritage, were instrumental in the development of modern-day Puerto Rican culture.
 The mixture of both the Hispanic and non-Hispanic immigrant cultures are evident in the island's political, commercial and religious structures.